 Upgrading a ZFS Pool

-ZFS pools that were created in FreeNAS® 8.3.1 (any patch level) use ZFSv28.
+ZFS pools that were created in FreeNAS® 8.3.x use ZFSv28.
 Any ZFS pools that were created in any previous 8.x versions of FreeNAS® use ZFSv15.
 If you auto-import a ZFS pool from any 8.x version, it will remain at its original ZFS version unless you upgrade the pool.
 This means that the pool will not understand any feature flags, such as LZ4 compression, until the pool is upgraded.

 If you wish to upgrade an existing ZFSv15 or ZFSv28 pool, be aware of the following caveats first:

 - the ZFS version upgrade must be performed from the command line, it can not be performed using the GUI.

 - the pool upgrade is a one-way street meaning that if you change your mind you can not go back to an earlier ZFS version or downgrade to an earlier version of FreeNAS® that does not support feature flags.

 - before performing any operation that may affect the data on a storage disk, always backup your data first and verify the integrity of the backup.
 While it is unlikely that the pool upgrade will affect the data, it is always better to be safe than sorry.